axelboc/website-rmittkd/src/pages/dojang.md

     name: Jason Lai
     photo: /uploads/dec2018-rmit-instructors-9.jpg
   - bio: >-
-      Mr Chung has been training at RMIT since 2007 and received his 4th degree Black Belt in June 2018.
+      Mr Chung has been training at RMIT since 2007 and received his 5th degree Black Belt in December 2022.
 He is the head instructor of RMIT Bundoora.
       He represented Australia at the 2019 CHITF World Championships in Melbourne, Victoria.
     degree: 5
     name: Marc Chung
     photo: /uploads/dec2018-rmit-instructors-3.jpg